 Establishment - Converting an upland area to a wetland or other aquatic resource.
 Establishment results in a gain in wetland area and functions.
+(Equivalent to the term 'creation' used previously.)

 Impact - Adverse effect, whether direct, indirect, temporary, or cumulative.
 Typical adverse effects to wetlands or other waters include filling, draining, altering natural drainage patterns, increasing or decreasing water levels, discharging sediment or toxicants from runoff, mechanically removing wetland vegetation, altering wetland or stream buffers, or compacting wetland soils.